Nathaniel Burkett

 Nathaniel Burkett (1946 – January 19, 2021) was an American serial killer who murdered four women in the Las Vegas Valley and his own mother in Mississippi between 1978 and 2002.
 Convicted of several crimes throughout his life, his exposure as a serial killer came in 2012 through DNA testing.
 He was convicted of three counts of murder in 2018 and died in prison in 2021.

 Early life

-Burkett's exact date of birth is not known.
-He used several different birthdays throughout his life, but what is known is that he was born sometime in 1946 in Picayune, Mississippi.
-Burkett spoke little about his childhood, other than that he suffered from polio, which later caused him to walk with a limp.
-Due to this, in his adult years he garnered the nickname "Criptoe".
+Nathaniel Burkett was born in 1946 in Picayune, Mississippi.
+His exact date of birth is not known as he used several different birthdays throughout his life.
+Burkett spoke little about his childhood, other than that he suffered from polio, which later caused him to walk with a limp; due to this, as an adult, he garnered the nickname "Criptoe".
 From 1965 until his arrest, Burkett resided between Mississippi and Las Vegas, Nevada.